 - Be assisted by campus authorities if reporting a crime to law enforcement; - Change academic, living, transportation, or working situations to avoid a hostile environment; - Obtain or enforce a no contact directive or restraining order; - Have a clear description of their institution's disciplinary process and know the range of possible sanctions; - Receive contact information about existing counseling, health, mental health, victim advocacy, legal assistance, and other services available both on-campus and in the community."

-Students may reference information about sexual violence on the Safe at SCC website, www.sandhills.edu/safe.
+Students may reference information about sexual violence at www.sandhills.edu/safety-security/what-is-sexual-assault/.

 IPEDS Graduation Rate